rupin-r/Digital-Design-Portfolio/Tensor_Coprocessor/2x2/README.md

 This module implements an IEEE 754 floating point addition of two values

-It's entirely combinational with registers just to store the output
+It's entirely combinational only using registers to store the output

 This module ignores almost every special scenario such as NaN and infinity with the only exception being 0.
 TAKE CAUTION USING THIS MODULE AS IT IS NOT A COMPLETE FLOATING POINT ACCUMULATOR BECAUSE IT IGNORES THESE SPECIAL VALUES.
 It also doesn't handle overflow because it doesn't handle infinity or NaN.